-The accessibility of the concerto, however, was part of Bartók’s desire for reconciliation and reconnection with the domestic national audience and expressing mutual sympathetic union in difficult times as war approached in the late 30s (sadly it was not performed in Budapest until 1944).
+The accessibility of the concerto, however, was part of Bartók’s desire for reconciliation and reconnection with the domestic national audience and for expressing mutual sympathetic union in difficult times as war approached in the late 30s (sadly, it was not performed in Budapest until 1944).
 As Schneider notes, the concerto is “highly referential, hence multivalent”, a “complex web of motivic relationships and topical allusions”—including a return of the verbunkos style long associated with the previously discredited gypsy idiom, in a work which does not actually quote folk melodies, as part of a particular pastoralism.
 The concerto is a blending of late nineteenth century and more recent styles.
 Schneider identifies a “culmination point” towards the end of the first movement, a moment which summarizes and surpasses all that has preceded. (see Example 1)

 Example 1: B. Bartók, Violin Concerto no. 2, b.
 354–365

 Bartók withholds the return of the second section of his theme for this section and especially potently holds back the leading note until the final beat of bar 363; this culmination point is about giving what has been previously withheld and also of bringing together, as it unites two parts of the primary theme in superimposition.
-With the harp accompanying in full “sensual” mode this moment marks a newfound (or refound) inclination to appeal directly and unashamedly to sentimental emotions of release and embrace.
+With the harp accompanying in full “sensual” mode this moment marks a new-found (or re-found) inclination to appeal directly and unashamedly to sentimental emotions of release and embrace.
 When combined with the allusions to romantic idioms, furthermore, “even as the composer builds the culmination point on an ‘objective’ element of peasant music… he revels in the Romantic sentimentality of the national tradition of nineteenth-century Hungarian art music.”
 Perhaps even Woody Allen might seduce his date with this sequence.
-The complexity of this moment is heightened in that in the orchestral cadence which immediately follows the move to the tonic is strongly pulled by the use of “modern” fourth chords, and the single pitch tonic B at bar 364 is approached through descending sequence of melodic fourths.
+The complexity of this moment is, however, heightened in that in the orchestral cadence which immediately follows the move to the tonic is strongly pulled by the use of “modern” fourth chords, and the single pitch tonic B at bar 364 is approached through descending sequence of melodic fourths.